 Anxiety disorders can be treated by proven methods of psychotherapy and sometimes medications.
 Cognitive behavioral therapy is a common technique for treating anxiety disorders and is well-researched for it's quick and direct success treating this condition.

 If you need help, there is hope!
-Reach out to one of our licensed mental health professionals that treat social anxiety disorder.
+Reach out to a licensed mental health professional that treats social anxiety disorder.